|

 some of the tough external fibres.
 Next the stalks are boiled (with a little

-salt) in a large pot for at least fifteen minutes.
+salt) in a large pot for at least ten minutes.
 This is the cooking stage,

 and if you prefer you can eat the stalks this way, but in Sicily the carduna

 is rarely served after having been merely boiled.
-Instead, it is then battered
+Instead, it is then lightly battered

-fried, but pan fried in a mixture of corn oil (perhaps 80%) and refined
+but quickly pan fried in a mixture of corn oil (perhaps 70%) and refined olive oil.

 Carduna is served simply, without dressings or dips.
 Tasting it with